Discover our historic lighthouse and other landmarks.

 Windjammer Sailors is a stunning bronze sculpture of two sailors at the wheel, wrestling with the helm in heavy weather - a very common moment of peril on any long sea voyage.
 Executed in a figurative realist style in full life-size scale this waterfront sculpture pays homage to sailors in the 19th and early 20th centuries who often risked their lives in perilous weather to sail wind ships (windjammers) carrying critical cargoes in and out of Australian ports to foreign lands.
 The work is based on a concept by Australian artist Dennis Adams (1914–2001) which has been modelled by sculptor Brett Garling and was cast at the Australian Bronze foundry at Sydney’s North Head.

-You can find out more about the work and Dennis Adams here.
+You can find out more about the work and its creator Dennis Adams here.

 A signal mast is used for hoisting signal flags that send messages to vessels.
 This 20.7 m (68 ft) signal mast was erected in 1912 at the Royal Australian Navy's Garden Island Dockyard, Sydney.
 Pennants (flags) were flown from it with messages to naval vessels in the harbour.
 While it looms large now, the original signal mast was over 70 metres high!
 In World War II, the middle section was removed because it was a hazard to flying boats taking off from Rose Bay.